 All students enrolling in the district for the first time shall provide required proof of identity.
-Students enrolling in kindergarten or first grade shall provide a certified copy of their birth certificate or other documentation which the Board determines satisfactory.
-Students enrolling in grades 2-12 shall provide a certified transcript or similar pupil records.
-Children who are homeless as defined by Kansas Law and who are located in the district will be admitted as resident students.
+Students enrolling in kindergarten or first grade shall provide a certified copy of their birth certificate, a certified copy of the court order placing the child in the custody of the Secretary of the Department for Children and Families, or other documentation which the board determines satisfactory.
+Students enrolling in grades 2-12 shall provide a certified transcript, similar pupil records or data, or other documentary evidence the board deems satisfactory.